North Korea-born YouTubers offer peek into lives in homeland

 “They cheer me up and make me be positive.
 They are the reasons why I shoot YouTube videos today and tomorrow,” Jang said, petting his Maltese.

 He said the term “Tango” in his channel’s title is an abbreviation of Korean words meaning “a plump cat,” a reference to his friends joking that the round-faced Jang has a cat-looking face.
-Although he knew that tango in English is a type of dance, he decided to go ahead with that word because the liveliness of the dance matches what he seeks from his channel.
+Although he knew that tango is a type of dance, he decided to use the word because the liveliness of the Latin American dance matches what he seeks from his channel.

 Other North Korea-born YouTubers talk about why they left their homeland and the experiences they’ve had in South Korea.
 Some also broadcast themselves putting on North Korean-style makeup or eating foods from the country.